 Our Goal

-We are committed to our ongoing mission to support the leadership of women of color and amplify their voices.
-The Foundation seeks to fund activism and organizations that explicitly contribute to the anti-racist movement and that work to address the systemic oppression of Black women, Latinx women, Indigenous women, Asian American and Pacific Islander women, Muslim women, immigrant women, undocumented women, and gender nonconforming individuals of color.
+We are committed to our ongoing mission to support the leadership of women and gender-expansive individuals of color and amplify their voices.
+The Foundation seeks to fund activism that explicitly contributes to anti-racist education that addresses racist policies and oppression of women of color and gender-expansive individuals of color.

 “Women of color are suffering, fighting, and organizing on the frontlines.
 They deserve our continued support.
 Every day, these women struggle to speak their truth and hold their vision for a future.
 A future where we are all free to dream, aspire, and thrive.
 A future where we can just simply walk down the street without the fear of being killed.” – Teresa Younger, President and CEO of the Ms. Foundation, June 2020